Nikkei set to tread in range, China data eyed

 "In a scenario in which the euro zone recession gets even worse, we would focus on domestic demand sectors, companies with high percentages of sales in the U.S. and low percentages in the euro zone, and income stocks," Citigroup said in a report this week.

-High U.S., low European sales companies included Akebono Brake Industry Co Ltd, Funai Electric Co Ltd, Honda Motor Co and car parts maker Kasai Kogyo Co Ltd .
+High U.S., low European sales companies included Akebono Brake Industry Co Ltd (7238.T), Funai Electric Co Ltd (6839.T), Honda Motor Co (7267.T) and car parts maker Kasai Kogyo Co Ltd

-> Surprising JPMorgan loss hits stock market late > Euro snaps 8-session drop, up from 3-1/2-month low > Treasury prices dip on jobs data > Gold rises on bargain hunting; Europe worry eases > Oil ends mixed on China, OPEC, U.S. jobs data
+> Surprising JPMorgan loss hits stock market late .N > Euro snaps 8-session drop, up from 3-1/2-month low <FRX/> > Treasury prices dip on jobs data <US/> > Gold rises on bargain hunting; Europe worry eases <GOL/> > Oil ends mixed on China, OPEC, U.S. jobs data <O/R>

 STOCKS TO WATCH